hashicorp/design-system/website/docs/about/contribution.md

 - The product team will:
     - Follow the guidance provided by the Design Systems Team in the follow-up work related to the collaboration effort
     - Have a clear plan to adopt the artifacts produced during the collaboration

-## Direct contributions

-We support a small number of autonomous but coordinated direct contributions.
-These include bug fixes in the code, new icons, documentation improvements, and small enhancements to existing components.

 ### Contribute a new icon in Figma